Tetra HTTP Relay Agent Installation Guide (v1.0.x)

 2. Load the image by running the following command in the server's local terminal: sudo docker load -i $PATH_TO_IMAGE

-3. Collect the following required runtime parameters to configure your agent:
+3. Collect the following required runtime parameters to configure your Agent:

 • $ORG_SLUG: The org slug for your Tetra HTTP Relay Agent in The TDP.
-You can get the org slug for your agent on the Agents page in the TDP.
+You can get the org slug for your Agent on the Agents page in the TDP.

 • $AGENT_ID: The Agent ID of your User Defined Agent.
 You can get the Agent ID on the Agents page in the TDP.